 Know Your Intensity

 Moderate-intensity exercise will cause your heart rate to pick up and have you breathing heavier.
-The "talk test" is one way to determine what your level of workout intensity is.
+The "talk test" is one way to determine what your level of workout intensity is, according to Len Kravitz writing for the University of New Mexico.
 When you are working out at a moderate intensity, you should be able to carry on a conversation but be unable to sing a song.
 If you are unable to carry on a conversation, you are working out at a vigorous intensity.

-In addition to 150 minutes of cardiovascular exercise per week, the CDC recommends adults incorporate a minimum of two days of resistance training into their weekly routine.
-Resistance training is important for maintaining muscle tone and function, something we all lose with age if you don't work to maintain it.
+In addition to 150 minutes of cardiovascular exercise per week, the Guidelines recommend that adults incorporate a minimum of two days of resistance training into their weekly routine.
+Resistance training is important for maintaining muscle tone and function, something everybody loses with age if you don't work to maintain it.

 Keep It Simple

-To get a full-body resistance workout, do pushups, chin-ups, planks, triceps dips, wall sits, squats, abdominal crunches, side planks, stepups and lunges.
+To get a full-body resistance workout, do push-ups, chin-ups, planks, triceps dips, wall sits, squats, abdominal crunches, side planks, step-ups and lunges.
 When you are ready to mix things up a little, add in some dumbbells, barbells or exercise machines.

 Know Your Goals

-The CDC guidelines are for adults who want to stay fit and prevent excess weight gain or muscle loss.
-If your goal is to lose weight, you need to either increase the intensity of your cardio or do 250 to 300 minutes of moderate-intensity cardio each week.
+The Guidelines are for adults who want to stay fit and prevent excess weight gain or muscle loss.
+If your goal is to lose weight, you need to either increase the intensity of your cardio or do 300 minutes of moderate-intensity cardio each week.
 Keep in mind that 150 minutes of vigorous-intensity cardio is equivalent to 300 minutes of moderately intense cardio.
 So if you are short on time, make your cardio the high-intensity variety.